aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 {{< /highlight >}}

 **Aztec**
-*Aztec* is a highly efficient 2D symbology that uses square modules with a unique finder pattern in the middle of a barcode, which allows barcode scanners to identify cell locations to read barcodes.
+*Aztec* is a highly efficient 2D symbology that uses square modules with a unique finder pattern in the middle of a barcode, which allows barcode scanners to identify cell locations required for barcode reading.
 This barcode type not only enables encoding any sequence of bytes but also ensures correct data recognition.

 <p align="center"><image src="AztecFull.png"></p>